heyglen/heyglen.github.io/_posts/2016-07-29-openssl-decode-pfx.md

 # The Public Key (Certificate)

-Which public key matches the private key?
+Which is the hostname on the certificate?
 Check the subject:

 ```
 subject=/C=XX/ST=XXX/L=XXX/O=XXX/OU=XXXX/CN=hostname.example.com